Viola Thomas

-Viola Thomas (born 1939) was a 3-time Canadian barrel racing champion and one of the first women to be licensed as a jockey in Canada.
+Viola Thomas (born 1939) is a three-time Canadian barrel racing champion and one of the first women to be licensed as a jockey in Canada.
 She was the first licensed woman jockey to ride in both Alberta and Saskatchewan, third woman to ride as a licensed jockey in Canada, and 17th woman jockey in North America.
 She was inducted into the Canadian Pro Rodeo Hall of Fame in 2014.

 Early life

 Viola Thomas was born in 1939 in Alberta, Canada.
 She grew up in Millarville, near Calgary, on her parents' ranch.
 Her father was a farrier and staff sergeant with Lord Strathcona's Horse Regiment.
 By the time she was four years old, Thomas was riding horses and from age ten was competing with male riders on the class B race circuit.
 As a teenager, she competed in trail rides as well as steer decorating, an event which requires the rider to dismount and adorn a steer horn with a ribbon.